With remote volumes you can use files from your own data source in BIIGLE.

 Depending on where you come from (literally), this setup might pose some problems.
-Usually you want to work with your own images.
-This means that you have to transfer all the images to the people that run the BIIGLE instance.
+Usually you want to work with your own files.
+This means that you have to transfer all the files to the people that run the BIIGLE instance.
 So first, you have to inconveniently transfer a large amount of data and second, you lose control of that data.
 This might not be a problem most of the time but sometimes you might want to keep (control of) your data.

-OPTIONS HTTP request for an image:
+OPTIONS HTTP request for a file:

-https://your-institute.com/images, the directory name is an easy guess.
+https://your-institute.com/files, the directory name is an easy guess.
 But with

 https://your-institute.com/4e29be7a-4bfa-4a5e-98c4-c99ce6a94226 it becomes almost impossible to guess the URL.